jordonpapello-beep/inventory-analytics-pipeline/README.md

 a.)
 Excel Preprocessing:
 - Removed unnecessary header rows and unused fields
-- Standardized column names with "camelCase"
+- Standardized column names with "snake_case"
 - Cleaned inconsistent formatting and obvious data errors
 - Prepared data for database ingestion by creating final column that creates the sql insert statements which can be copy-pasted into sql